dtanner/env-config-loader-groovy/Readme.md

 }
 ```

-Choose a prefix for your environment-specific overrides.  e.g. Choosing FOO as the prefix:
+Choose a prefix for your environment-specific overrides.  e.g.:
 `export FOO_HOST_NAME="foo.com"`

-Then in your Registry or wherever you initialize your configuration, do something like this:
+Then wherever you initialize your app's startup configuration, do something like this:
 ```groovy
 AppConfig appConfig = EnvConfigLoader.overrideFromEnvironment(new AppConfig(), "FOO")
 ```

-Your AppConfig will end up with a hostName of `foo.com` and port of `80`.
+The AppConfig instance will end up with a hostName of `foo.com` and port of `80`.
 i.e. It will have modified the hostName, and left the port with the original value.

 ## Requirements, Behaviors, Limitations
-- Your configuration object must implement `Cloneable`.
+- Your configuration object must implement `Cloneable`. `overrideFromEnvironment` will **not** mutate your original object.
 - Your property names must strictly match camelCase naming structure.
 - It currently only supports a flat set of properties. i.e. It doesn't support nested objects in configuration.
-That would be nice in some ways, but environment variables don't seem to match a configuration hierarchy approach.
 - It currently supports Strings, Integers, and BigDecimal types.
 Other types might work, but aren't tested.
-(Totally open to suggestion on more types; just haven't seen a need.)
+(I'm totally open to suggestion on more types; just haven't seen a need yet.)

 ## Dependencies
 groovy-all, logback-classic, and spock for testing.

-## FAQs

-##### Why not just use a ConfigObject for configuration?
-- How do you know where a config property is being used?
-Or not used at all?
-Or if it's set to the wrong type?
-And *when* do you tend to discover these problems?

 ## Issues / Questions
 Please open an issue and let me know if you think something's missing, confusing, or broken.